On the Origin of Pulsar and Magnetar Magnetic Fields

 There are a number of mechanisms that can amplify the magnetic fields in the cores of massive stars during collapse, resulting in pulsar or possibly magnetar strengths.
 Flux freezing, the MRI, and dynamos have all been considered, and it is likely that each plays some role in Nature.
 Flux freezing has difficulty attaining magnetar fields, however, and both it and the MRI do not naturally result in a dichotomy of outcomes given a monomodal distribution of initial conditions.

 On the other hand, convective dynamos can produce fields with a natural dichotomy of outcomes.
 As first realized in the context of planetary bodies, systems with modified Rossby numbers $\rol$ below a threshold of ${\sim}0.12$ acquire predominantly dipolar fields, while systems with relatively slower rotation (or faster convective motions) become multipolar, with relatively weaker dipoles \citep{Christensen2006,Olson2006}.
+The behavior near the transition is less clear;\footnote{Near the transition, simulations predict dipoles undergoing occasional reversals \citep{Christensen2006}.
+Observations of M~dwarfs show evidence for bistability of dipolar and multipolar dynamos \citep{Morin2011}. \Citet{Brun2015} note this might only happen for low stratification and large magnetic Prandtl numbers, the former of which does not apply to PNS convection.} this does not qualitatively affect our arguments, though should be considered in future work that quantifies the distribution of PNS Rossby numbers.

 In the low-Rossby-number regime, the resulting dipole strength has a simple scaling with convective flux that is independent of the classic dimensionless numbers, and this has been extended to and tested against T~Tauri stars and old M~dwarfs \citep{Christensen2009}.
 The Rossby-number dichotomy motivates us to analyze core-collapse models in the same framework, applying the \citet{Christensen2009} scalings to a new physical regime, that of a PNS at the center of a core-collapse supernova.